raghav-narayan/online-shop-pra/README.md

 # 🛒 Online Shop with Product Recommender Algorithm (PRA)

 A console-based Java application simulating an online shop with an integrated product recommender engine.
-This project was developed as part of the COMP503/ENSE502/ENSE602 curriculum at Auckland University of Technology.

 ## 📌 Overview